BrendonianSL/Jammin-React-Application/README.md

 4: In my project, access AuthenticationKey.js and set clientID to your personal ClientID.
 Do the same for clientSecret.

 5: Install Node if you haven't already.
-Navigate to the application folder and use the command "npm start" to run the application
+Navigate to the application folder (which should just be the root folder you download from this project) and use the command "npm start" to run the application

 6: Enjoy as you can now search the top 10 songs from the serach query and create a playlist!
 ## Feedback